Muslims are a part of our American heritage

 You can read an article by Dr. Shafeeq S. Shamsid-Deen which points out: “Did you know that in 1492 an Afro-Spaniard named Pedro Alonzo Nino accompanied Christopher Columbus on his fist voyage to the Americas?
 Did you know that in 1522, Muslims were at the forefront of the freedom struggle of slave’s throughout the Americas?
 Most of these revolts were unsuccessful as far as freedom was concerned.
 These freedom fighters were ruthlessly crushed, hanged, burned and even thrown in boiling oil.”
 So, a Muslim was here before those Pilgrims first landed, and were already engaged in a struggle for civil rights 400 years before the civil rights movement of the 20th century, and 300 years before the Civil War.

 You might check out the Muslims in America exhibit currently at Shaw University in Raleigh NC.
 According to a local news article about this exhibit: “The exhibit, “Muslims in America,” demonstrates that Muslim explorers may have predated Christopher Columbus and that Muslims fought in every U.S. war since the Revolutionary War.
 Census records show nearly 300 men with surnames from Muslim areas fought in the Civil War, for example.”
-You can read about Muslims and Arabs in the U.S. military here.
-Jamaal Baadani gives a few specific examples below.
+You can read about Muslims and Arabs in the U.S. military here

 You might check out this collection of Muslim voices denouncing terrorism, extremism, and violence which absolutely shows your claim that Muslims do not denounce terrorism, and did not denounce 9/11 to be a lie.